Tree Impact Assessment and Tree Protection Plan Permit

 - Removing, relocating, destroying, or topping an Urban Forest Tree or pruning more than 10% of the live canopy of an urban forest tree, or pruning live limbs with significant diameter in relation to the size of the tree, or other action which would significantly and permanently detract from an urban forest tree’s health or growth.

 After receiving your request, the Urban Forest Manager will conduct an inspection and provide a response.
 Please inform the Urban Forest Manager if you feel that a site visit with your project team would be valuable.
-If the project is determined to pose a substantial risk to the health or structure of an urban forest tree, you will be required to submit a second application for a full Tree Protection Plan Permit, which requires more extensive documentation of your project plans and how you will protect trees.
+If the project is determined to pose a substantial risk to the health or structure of an urban forest tree, you will be required to submit an application for a full Tree Protection Plan Permit, which requires more extensive documentation of your project plans and how you will protect trees.
 See Step 2 below for further information on that.

 Note for CONSTRUCTION, LANDSCAPING, and OTHER work: